Wo0fle/Wo0fle/README.md

 - Hello, I'm Woofle, A.K.A.
 Seby
-- random things will be coded
+- random things will be coded maybe
-- Learning Java in school
-- Learning HaxeFlixel and HTML/CSS on my own
 - Check out all my stuff at this link!
   - https://linktr.ee/sebyamador